slothoth/Fall-From-Heaven/README.md

   - [ ] Trade Mission, Gold for distance, gold for city size
   - [ ] Culture Bomb, big grant of culture, and border expansion
   - [ ] Bulbing techs.
-  - [ ] Golden ages. playerProperty to see number of golden ages triggered, to know how many great people to consume. playerProperty to get all current Great people owned, and also references to delete them on use.
+  - [x] Golden ages. playerProperty to see number of golden ages triggered, to know how many great people to consume. playerProperty to get all current Great people owned, and also references to delete them on use.
+  - [ ] Golden Age modifiers, the whole extra Hammer/ extra gold per tile thing.
   - [x] Great General Command post, Junil
   - [x] Great General aura all eras
   - [x] Lunnotar Buildings in Lua/with modifiers